nest/nest-simulator/doc/guides/recording_from_simulations.rst

   will be discarded from memory.

 `time_in_steps`
-  A boolean (default: false) specifying whether to record time in steps, i.e. in integer multiples of the resolution and an offset, rather than just in ms. Please note that a given backend may chose to ignore this setting.
+  A boolean (default: false) specifying whether to store time in steps, i.e. in integer multiples of the resolution and an offset, rather than just in ms.

 Write data to plain text files